 A recurring theme here at Two Wheels is that it’s ideal to cycle in your everyday clothes.
 For most of us, that means jeans.

 Jeans are adequate for short rides, as long as they’re loose enough to move easily.
-However, they get extremely uncomfortable when wet from rain or sweat.
-If you’re going to cycle in standard jeans, then choose stretch denim and avoid skinny cuts.
-However, frequent cyclists should consider synthetic pants (with low polyester content for minimal odor), wool-blend pants, or even cycling-specific jeans.
+However, they’re uncomfortable when wet from rain or sweat.
+It helps to choose stretch denim and avoid skinny cuts, but you’ll be more comfortable in synthetic pants (with low polyester content for minimal odor), wool-blend pants, or even cycling-specific jeans.

 To put it another way, jeans are about as good for urban cycling as they are for brisk urban walking.
 Just fine for most people most of the time, but less and less comfortable for serious exertion, very long trips, or when significantly wet.